tedunderwood/noveltmmeta/readme.md

-NovelTM Metadata for English-Language Fiction, 1700-2009
+NovelTM Data Sets for English-Language Fiction, 1700-2009
 ========================================================

 Metadata for 210,305 volumes in HathiTrust that have been identified as likely to contain English-language fiction.
 A full guide to this repository is under submission at *The Journal of Cultural Analytics.*